sider/sider-docs/docs/enterprise/updating.md

 ---
 id: updating
-title: Update Guide
+title: Update
-sidebar_label: Update Guide
+sidebar_label: Update
 hide_title: true
 ---

-# Update Guide
+# Update

 We release Sider Enterprise's new versions continuously.
 It is recommended that you keep your Sider Enterprise up to date.